 CBM transforms the lives of people with disability, their families and communities in the poorest places of the world.
-Working with local partners in over 60 countries worldwide, we prevent disability and enable disabled men, women and children to access healthcare and education, build sustainable livelihoods and play an active role in their community.
+Working with local partners, we prevent disability and enable men, women and children to access healthcare and education, build sustainable livelihoods and play an active role in their community.

 People living in poverty with disability are the world’s poorest people, so if we’re going to end poverty, we can’t ignore disability.
 Disability is very common in developing countries and 15% of the world’s entire population, or 1 billion people, live with a disability.

 CBM stands for Christian Blind Mission.
-In 2007, we changed our name from 'Christian Blind Mission' to 'CBM' to reflect the fact that we work to change the lives of people with all kinds of disability, including deafness, clubfoot, cerebral palsy, cleft lip & palate, mental illness and intellectual disabilities, not just blindness.
+In 2007, we changed our name from 'Christian Blind Mission' to 'CBM' to reflect the fact that we work to change the lives of people with all kinds of disability, including deafness, clubfoot, cerebral palsy, cleft lip & palate and mental health not just blindness.
 Our Christian values remain at the heart of everything that we do.

-No, CBM’s work is focussed on improving the quality of life of people with and at risk of disabilities across the developing world.
+No, CBM’s work is focussed on improving the quality of life of people with and at risk of disabilities across the world's poorest communities.

 Yes, CBM was founded on Christian values and we keep Christ’s teachings at the heart of everything that we do.
 Valuing and accepting each person as Jesus values and accepts them, CBM seeks to change attitudes, practices and policies that lead to marginalisation, exclusion and poverty because of disability, and to strive for justice and equality for everyone.

 Yes.
-The CBM family globally serves all people with or at risk of disabilities in more than 60 of the world’s poorest countries, regardless of race, age, gender or religion.
+The CBM family globally serves all people with or at risk of disabilities across the world’s poorest countries, regardless of race, age, gender or religion.

 CBM is a Christian organisation.
 However, our purpose is not to evangelise but to provide practical solutions to issues faced by people with disabilities in the poorest places of the world.
 CBM’s vision is to show Christ’s love in action - we often work in partnership with churches and other Christian organisations local to our overseas projects to achieve this.

 CBM was founded in 1908, by German pastor Ernst Christoffel with the opening of a home in Turkey for children who were blind and orphaned.
-From these small beginnings, CBM is now the world’s leading Christian organisation tackling disability across developing countries.
+From these small beginnings, CBM is now the world’s leading Christian organisation tackling disability across the world's poorest places.
 Read more about our history.

 While we try and reach as many people as possible through our programmes the number of people we work with will always be small compared to the number of people affected by the issues we work on.
 By engaging in policy and advocacy work we aim to change the way governments and other organisations work and to support them to be more inclusive of people with disabilities.
 This way, we can have a much bigger impact than if we only work through our local programmes.
 Read more about out policy and research work.